Empowering Those Committed to Building Inclusive Communities

 Another integral part of the conference is frequent, daily periods of quiet.
 These periods of being silent together provide a spiritual foundation and connection while also allowing for and honoring the religious diversity and individual expression and experience.

-Peter Block and Werner Erhard, internationally recognized as experts in their fields and areas of expertise, lead these Conferences.
+Originally developed in partnership with Peter Block and Werner Erhard, two internationally recognized as experts in their fields and areas of expertise, the Intensives are now led by an senior team of Mastery Foundation program leaders.
 Rather than lecturing, they engage in a very open, intense, and interactive dialogue with the participants throughout the three days.

 Funding

-The Conferences/Intensives of the Ireland Initiative are directly funded by a small, select group of Sponsors.
-These Sponsors are invited to attend the Conference they sponsor to learn more about the situation in Northern Ireland, the work being done to promote peace and reconciliation, and the possibilities for the future.
+The Intensives of the Ireland Initiative are directly funded by a Mastery Foundation Sponsors, a small, select group of major donors.
+Sponsors also are invited to attend the Intensive to learn more about the situation in Northern Ireland, the work being done to promote peace and reconciliation, and the possibilities for the future.

 For more information on supporting the Ireland Initiative, visit How to Contribute.